That famous saying: “The more we know, the more we don’t know,” certainly rings true for AI.

 The crux of the issue lies in the difficulty of defining and quantifying intelligence, especially when comparing entities as disparate as humans and machines.

-For example, a fly has advanced neural circuits and can successfully evade our attempts to swat or catch it, outsmarting us in this narrow domain.
+For example, even a fly has advanced neural circuits and can successfully evade our attempts to swat or catch it, outsmarting us in this narrow domain.
 These kinds of comparisons are potentially limitless.

 Pick your examples of intelligence, and everyone can be right or wrong.